quantum-tinkerer/pymablock/docs/source/algorithms.md

 \mathcal{W} = \sqrt{1 + \mathcal{V}^2} - 1 \equiv f(\mathcal{V}) \equiv \sum_n a_n \mathcal{V}^{2n},
 $$

-however the scaling of such a Cauchy product becomes slower if we need to compute a Taylor expansion of a series:
+however the scaling of this definition is worse than that of a Cauchy product because we need to compute a Taylor expansion of a series:

 $$
 f(\mathcal{A}) = \sum_{n=0}^\infty a_n \mathcal{A}^n.
 $$

-However, evaluating a Taylor expansion of a given series has a higher scaling of complexity.
 A direct computation of all possible products of terms would require $\sim \exp N$ multiplications.
-We improve on this by defining a new series as $\mathcal{A}^{n+1} = \mathcal{A}\mathcal{A}^{n}$ and reusing the previously computed results, which brings these costs down to $\sim N^2$.
+We improve on this by defining a new series as $\mathcal{A}^{n+1} = \mathcal{A}\mathcal{A}^{n}$ and reusing the previously computed results, which brings these costs down to $\sim N^2$—still worse than a cost of a single Cauchy product.
 Using the Taylor expansion approach is therefore both more complicated and more computationally expensive than the recurrent definition in {eq}`W`.
 :::

 To compute $\mathcal{U}'$ we also need to find $\mathcal{V}$, which is defined by the requirement $\tilde{\mathcal{H}}_{R} = 0$.
 Additionally, we constrain $\mathcal{V}$ to have no selected part: $\mathcal{V}_{S} = 0$, so that its norm and the norm of $\mathcal{U}'$ are minimal.
-This also makes the our transformation equivalent to Schrieffer-Wolff transformation in the $2\times 2$ block case.
+This also makes our transformation equivalent to Schrieffer-Wolff transformation in the $2\times 2$ block case.

 :::{admonition} Equivalence to Schrieffer-Wolff transformation
 :class: dropdown info